-- Modernize records management - Complete Haggart Island dam decommissioning and river restoration plan in collaboration with the Town of Perth - Complete construction of the Britannia Flood Control Project in cooperation with the City of Ottawa - Monitor newly constructed Motts Mills berm he RVCA believes that sound planning is a critical part of protecting our land and water.
+- Complete construction of the Britannia Flood Control Project in cooperation with the City of Ottawa - Monitor newly constructed Motts Mills berm - Complete decommissioning of Hearts Desire Weir along with construction of rocky ramp and implementation of shoreline restoration plan he RVCA believes that sound planning is a critical part of protecting our land and water.
+Our staff bring watershed science, provincial policies and guidelines, and individual municipal needs together to meaningfully assist municipal decision-makers in building and sustaining local communities.